Text Link

 • Performance artists

-Lastly, research has shown that following a restrictive diet, such as paleo, ketogenic, or raw food diets, may increase your risk of developing orthorexia.
-People who believe in the health benefits of these diets and engage in this type of rigid eating tend to engage in compensatory behaviors, such as increased restriction or fasting, if they violate their diet.
-(9)
+Those who follow restrictive diets, such as the paleo, ketogenic, or raw food diet, may also have an increased risk of developing orthorexia.
+This can be due to the relationship between rigid thinking, a preoccupation with rules, and prevailing beliefs around "clean eating" and morality.
+People who engage in this type of rigid eating also tend to engage in compensatory behaviors, such as increased restriction or fasting, if they violate their diet.9

-• Multidisciplinary team comprised of dieticians, doctors, and therapists
+• A multidisciplinary team comprised of dietitians, doctors, and therapists

 • Cognitive behavioral therapy